JCOMAIA/gate-repl/README.md

 ## FULL READ ME: https://github.com/JCOMAIA/gate-repl/tree/main/dist

+## BELIEF-GATE AS CONTROL LAYER FOR RAG: https://github.com/JCOMAIA/gate-repl/blob/main/RAG_GATE.md

-## 6. Should YOU put a gate on your RAG? — the 4-question checklist
+## 1. Should YOU put a gate on your RAG? — the 4-question checklist

 **No, not on every RAG.** The gate fits a specific *shape* of problem, and most RAGs don't have that shape.
 Add it **only when all four are true**: